New York-Style Pizza

 The night before making the pizzas, place all the ingredients of the final dough in the bowl of a stand mixer and mix on low (speed 2 on a KitchenAid mixer using the spiral dough hook) until the dough is fully developed, about 17-20 minutes.
 Divide the dough into two equal pieces by weight and shape each piece into a small, tight boule.
 Place each boule into a lightly oiled, round container, cover and refrigerate overnight.

-The next day, take the dough out of the refigerator and let warm to room temperature for one hour.
+The next day, take the dough out of the refrigerator and let warm to room temperature for one hour.

 To prevent the crust from drying out during baking, it is best to bake the pizza quickly at as high a temperature as possible.
 For this reason, while the dough is warming, I configure my gas oven specifically for pizza making.
 To do this, I place my oven rack at its uppermost level, bringing my baking stone to within inches of my oven’s broiler.
 This way, after the oven has pre-heated to its highest temperature (a bit over 500°F), I can turn on the broiler to heat my baking stone to an even higher temperature.
 The broiler is then turned off right before baking.
 This gives the pizza a nice crisp crust.
 Or course, it also makes the pizza that much harder to load into the oven.
 For this pupose, I use a SuperPeel.
 The SuperPeel is the closest I’ve seen to a home version of a baker’s oven loader and works quite well when loading the pizza into such a confined space.